110 West Argonne Drive Kirkwood, MO 63122

 Local Community Links:

-The Romanesque-style Kirkwood station was built in 1893 by the Missouri Pacific Railroad (now Union Pacific Railroad) and for Kirkwood residents, the station represents more than just a place to alight and depart; it is the heart of the community.
+The Romanesque-style Kirkwood station was built in 1893 by the Missouri Pacific Railroad.
+For townspeople, it represents more than just a place to alight and depart - it is the heart of the community.

 In 2003, Amtrak discontinued agents at the Kirkwood station at the state’s request, in order to cut costs, yet the station did not remain closed for long.
-City administrator Mike Brown led an initiative to buy the station and institute a pioneer management program.
+City administrator Mike Brown led an initiative to buy the station from the Union Pacific Railroad and then institute a pioneer management program.
 The city called for volunteers to staff the Amtrak station, and 199 citizens showed up to perform their civic duties.

 One year later, Amtrak awarded station volunteers the 2004 President’s Service and Safety “Champion of the Rails” Award.
 Not only do station volunteers provide arrival and departure times, they meet and greet customers, beautify the station, host civic gatherings and parties, provide tourist information, and run a lending library for passengers.
 The station is run entirely by volunteers.